The Train to Kanchanaburi

-As soon as the taxi sped off, I realized that I didn't know where I was.
-Without knowing how to read/speak Thai, I started to get worried.
+As soon as the taxi sped off, I realized that I didn’t know where I was.
+Not knowing how to read/speak Thai, I started to get worried.

 I was eventually able to find an officer who helped me get another taxi.
 Since we were on the main highway, we had to wait several minutes to get one.
 He talked to the driver and made sure he understood the instructions.

 I thanked him profusely, amazed at the extreme kindness the Thai people had shown me over the past few days.

 When I reached the right station, I thought the train had left without me.
 Fortunately, it hadn’t arrived yet plus I had enough time to eat my meal.
 The receptionist packed my breakfast inside a brown paper bag so I could take it with me.

 Do you like sandwiches?
 Its blank eyes stared at me as it cocked its head to one side.
 I sighed and tossed a small chunk of bread in front of it.
 I bet you like ham too.
 I threw a small piece, but it seemed to ignore it.